JugPanda/HackKentucky-KYX/README.md

 ## Workflow Recap

-1. Adjust story/lore via the Madlib lab (or edit JSON manually).
+1. Adjust story/lore via the Madlib lab and download the JSON.
-2. Feed the payload into `demo-game/main.py` logic if needed.
+2. Drop the payload into `demo-game/game_config.json` (or merge it server-side).
 3. Run `pygbag main.py` from `demo-game/` to regenerate the WebAssembly bundle.
 4. Copy `demo-game/build/web/*` into `landing-page/public/demo-game/`.
 5. `npm run build` in `landing-page/` and redeploy (Vercel, etc.).